inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 Both QGIS and InaSAFE come with multi-lingual support.

-Go to QGIS Settings/options.
+Go to QGIS :menuselection:`Settings --> Options`.

 .. image:: ../static/tutorial/032.png
    :align: center

-Go to the Locale tab, and click to **Override system locale.** You must close the QGIS project and reopen for the language to take hold.
+Go to the :guilabel:`Locale` tab, and click to :guilabel:`Override system locale`.
+You must close the QGIS project and reopen for the language to take hold.

 .. image:: ../static/tutorial/033.png
    :align: center